thesoftwarefarm/copydb/README.md

 # Copying databases

-This script will copy a MySql database from the a remote server.
+This script will copy a MySql/Postgresql database from the a remote server.

 Connection information is taken from the configuration file provided as a parameter.